A-Star100/sonicbot/README.md

 ## gentlebot.py
 This bot is slower and his movements are more calculated compared to speedybot, but he has the same moveset.

-> [!WARNING]
-> In order for this bot to work (especially on macOS), you **must** allow Terminal to control your computer.
-Why?
-Otherwise, the bot cannot send inputs.
-It's completely safe.
-If you're worried, check the code.

 ## FAQ

 1. Is this bot cross-platform?